Release notes

 Catalogs

-• Polaris Catalog as the Iceberg catalog
+• Open Catalog as the Iceberg catalog

 • Snowflake as the Iceberg catalog.
 External Iceberg catalogs other than Snowflake aren’t currently supported.
 If you want to add Iceberg tables from other external catalogs, you must migrate them.